okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/nodeexpress/integratechallengemagiclink.md

 ### 2. Send email to user's email address

-If the user is already enrolled in Okta email, calling `OktaAuth.idx.authenticate()` initiates the sending of an email to the user's email address.
-The email is based on the **Email Challenge** template, which contains a placeholder for the OTP.
+If the user is already enrolled in Okta email, calling `OktaAuth.idx.authenticate()` sends an email to the user's email address.
+This email, which contains a placeholder for the OTP, is based on the **Email Challenge** template.

 ### 3. Display OTP input page